 Archaeology Desk Based Assessment

-An Archaeology Desk Based Assessment from AB Heritage is a key tool in relation to assessing archaeology as part of a planning application, providing greater understanding of the known and potential archaeological resource within and in close proximity to a site.
+An Archaeology Desk Based Assessment (DBA) from AB Heritage is the key tool in archaeological assessment as part of a planning application, providing greater understanding of the known and potential archaeological resource within and in close proximity to a site.

-What does an Archaeology Desk Based Assessment include?
+What does an Archaeology Desk-Based Assessment include?

 “Efficient service and kept up to date on progress throughout the project”